The mean AUM of the top 100 hedge funds is a little under

 It also takes a lot of patience to get your hands on one — order now, and you'll get your G650 in 2017.

-With the G650, Gulfstream "established a new market segment for the whole industry," communications head Steve Cass said in an interview at the Paris Air Show.
+the Paris Air Show.
 And there won't be any real competitors until 2016/2017, when Bombardier's Global 7000/8000 is scheduled to go into service.

 Until then,the G650 will remain the gold standard, and it's easy to see why.